arcmags/usync/README.md

 Usync is basic [rsync][rsync] wrapper controlled by a simple yaml file.

-Usync searches the current and parent directories for a *.usync* file.
-This file defines a remote url and directory as well as any rsync exclude patterns.
+Usync searches the current and parent directories for a *.usync* file that defines a remote rsync host.

 ## Usage